All day activities

 FREE

-Your guide will be one of the festival organisers who knows the foodie scene in York intimately after having been closely involved with it for over a decade, make sure you ask lots of questions and get plenty of recommendations!
+Your guide will be Ben Thorpe of York on a Fork, a regular of the Food tour scene in York and one of the festival organisers.
+Ben knows the foodie scene in York intimately after having been closely involved with it for over a decade, make sure you ask lots of questions and get plenty of recommendations!
 Tours will take place on the Friday, Saturday and Sundays of the festival at 11am and 3pm.

 More information